naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

+Gambi: Why does my arm shake and turn bright red when I’m eating dirt?

+Eris:

+Eris Annoyed: Why are you eating dirt?

+Gambi: Did I ask you if I should eat dirt?
+No, so answer my question.

+%

 Kranion Angry: (very grumpy, gets into his Skull Mobile vehicle, starts the engine and flies off)

 Kranion Angry: HEY!
 WHERE DID THAT MOUNTAIN COME FR-(crashes into the mountain instantly exploding)